History of BMX (1975 - 1977)

 Sometime 1975, my oldest son Nico Does (5 + year old at the time) riding his street bike at the parking lot of the Karsmakers coach-work factory in Aalst-Waalre, Holland.
 So you know were the idea came from to start with BMX in Holland.

 I came over for moto-cross, training with Pierre among others at Saddleback Park.
 Both Pierre and I also went around in L.A. and visited a lot of companies involved in BMX.
 We went to Mongoose, Webco Inc., Laguna BMX, Kuwahara, RedLine, Oakley and so on.
 We stayed at Kent Combs' house (a doctor/specialist eye, noose and throat).
-We also had a look at the Irvine BMX track, we went to an evening BMX race organised by Ernie Alexander at Van Nuys and to an offcial event at the Elks BMX track.
-All of this to get orientated, gather information on how to set up a bmx event, making new contacts, set up a network in order to start a BMX organisation in Holland-Europe (that happend in 1978).
+We also had a look at the Irvine BMX track, we went to an evening BMX race organized by Ernie Alexander at Van Nuys and to an offcial event at the Elks BMX track in LA.
+All of this to get orientated, gather information on how to set up a bmx event, making new contacts, set up a network in order to start a BMX organization in Holland and help out in other Europe countries starting to organize BMX (that happend in 1978 and 1979).

 1977 - In May of this year the first BMX race in Australia took place,